bapuqln/Poison/README.md

 - Keep word choice consistent (e.g. do not refer to a friend as "Contact" in one window, then "Friend" in another)

-## Automatic Bootstrapping

-Starting with 1.1.3, Poison has the ability to automagically find the best Tox bootstrap server to connect to.
-Users still have the option to specify a custom Tox Node.

 ## Licensing

 * My code is licensed under a BSD 3-clause license.
 Please see LICENSE.md.